rloucks/MyGrbbr/README.md

 Installation:
 1 - Put the MyGrbbr.py in your $HOME/RetroPie/roms folder
-2 - Put the MyGrbbr.py in your $HOME/RetroPie/menu folder
+2 - Put the MyGrbbr.sh in your $HOME/RetroPie/menu folder and MyGrbbr.png in the icons folder
 3 - Restart EmulationStation and use from the RetroPie Menu

 Controls: